Becoming a UX Designer: A Guide for 2023 and Beyond

 Bootcamps come in all shapes and sizes, from self-paced to months-long intensives, onsite or online, pre-recorded or mentor-led.

 The best UX bootcamps are tailored to your experiences and needs.
-For example, we designed our program, UX/UI Expert specifically for graphic, web, visual, and UI designers who want to become kickass UX/UI designers.
+For example, we designed our program, UX/UI Expert specifically for all types of creatives to become kickass UX designers.

 Fast-paced without being overwhelming

 Access to industry professionals as mentors

 It helps you to build your initial network

 You’ll finish with a unique UX portfolio and the skills you need to get hired